Complera can cause serious, life-threatening side effects. These include lactic acidosis (buildup of lactic acid in the blood) and liver problems.

 What is Complera?

 Complera is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults who have never taken HIV medicines before and who have a viral load (number of HIV RNA copies per mL of blood) of 100,000 copies/mL or less.
-Complera is a complete regimen for the treatment of HIV infection and should not be used in combination with other anti-HIV medicines.
+In certain adults who have a viral load of less than 50 copies/mL and who are on a stable HIV medicine regimen, Complera may be used to replace their current HIV medicine regimen.
+Complera is a complete regimen for the treatment of HIV infection and should not be used with other HIV medicines.